tehkillerbee/mopidy-tidal/README.rst

     sudo python3 setup.py install --force

-Mopidy-Tidal
+Python-Tidal
 =============
 Mopidy-Tidal requires the Python-Tidal API to function.
-This should usually be installed automatically.
+This is usually installed automatically.
 In some cases, Python-Tidal stops working due to Tidal changing their API keys.

 When this happens, it will usually be necessary to upgrade the Python-Tidal API plugin manually ::

     sudo pip3 install --upgrade tidalapi

-After upgrading tidalapi, it will usually be necessary to delete the existing json file and restart mopidy.
+After upgrading tidalapi, it will often be necessary to delete the existing json file and restart mopidy.
 The path will vary, depending on your install method::

     rm /var/lib/mopidy/tidal/tidal-oauth.json